monil-patel/mcp-client-ext/README.md

 - Weather data depends on external MCP server availability
 - Authentication may require GitHub credentials

+## Troubleshooting

+**Extension not activating?**
+- Check that the extension is installed and enabled
+- Restart VS Code

+**Connection errors?**
+- Verify the MCP server path is correct
+- Ensure the server dependencies are installed

 ## Release Notes

 Users appreciate release notes as you update your extension.